department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2024-03-usability-testing-rd2-at/conversation-guide.md

 _\[Return to the list\]_

-- Jamie saw a doctor in February of 2022, you want to see the details of that visit, walk me through how you would do that from here?
+- Jamie saw a doctor in February of 2022, although it’s been a while, you want to see the details of that visit, walk me through how you would do that from here?
 - \[_Rating_\] On a scale of 1-5 with one being "not easy at all" and 5 being "very easy" what would you rate the ease of finding your care history?
 - \[_Rating_\] On a scale of 1-5 with one being "not easy at all" and 5 being "very easy" what would you rate the ease of identifying the note you were looking for on the list?